Git Stash and Diff Patches

 Git Stash: Temporary Change Storage

-Git stash temporarily saves your working directory changes and restores a clean state.
+Git stash temporarily saves the working directory changes and restores a clean state.

 Basic Stash Operations